 Software-Enabled Consumer Products Study

-Senators Charles E. Grassley and Patrick Leahy (the Chairman and Ranking Member, respectively, of the Senate Committee on the Judiciary) have asked the U.S. Copyright Office to “undertake a comprehensive review of the role of copyright in the complex set of relationships at the heart” of the issues raised by the spread of software in everyday products.
-The Senators called on the Office to seek public input from “interested industry stakeholders, consumer advocacy groups, and relevant federal agencies,” and make appropriate recommendations for legislative or other changes.
-The Office report must be completed no later than December 15, 2016.
+Senators Charles E. Grassley and Patrick Leahy of the Senate Committee on the Judiciary asked the U.S. Copyright Office to “undertake a comprehensive review of the role of copyright in the complex set of relationships at the heart” of the issues raised by the spread of software in everyday products.
+The senators called on the Office to seek public input from “interested industry stakeholders, consumer advocacy groups, and relevant federal agencies” and make appropriate recommendations for legislative or other changes.
+After seeking input from a wide range of stakeholders in submitted comments and public roundtable hearings, the Office submitted its report to Congress on December 15, 2016.